Bismyth/innovation-dev-challenge/README.md

 #### Summary

 Examples of each of these steps are included in the project so you can understand how they are used.
+If new files are included in any of these folders except routes, the file will need to be imported in the `__init__.py` file.

 ### Frontend